-"(2) NOTICE.-The Secretary shall provide to the public timely notice of each
+"(2) NOTICE.-The Secretary shall provide to the public timely notice of each meeting of the advisory group.

 "(3) MINUTES.-Minutes of each meeting of the advisory group shall be kept by the Secretary and shall be made available to the public.